joelnewcomer/seibels/wp-content/plugins/gmap-embed/readme.txt

 == Description ==

 WP Google Map is an awesome plugin to use when adding a custom Google map to your website.
 It is fully customizable and can be used as shortcode.

+### !!Important Notice for All!!
+After July 16, 2018, Google has changed their policy. **You need to add billing information to use Google Map**.
+If you see a working message on Map like "This page can't load Google Maps correctly", please have a look on google developers [documentation](https://developers.google.com/maps/documentation/javascript/error-messages?utm_source=maps_js&utm_medium=degraded&utm_campaign=billing#api-key-and-billing-errors).
+Even if you face problem, please send a message in mail: **milonfci@gmail.com** or Skype: **milon305021**

 * [Demo](http://www.srmilon.com/google-map-demo/)
 * [Support Forum](https://wordpress.org/support/plugin/gmap-embed)